MartinKulev/Loldle/README.md

 I have also made some adjustments to the "Positions" and "Regions" of certain champions, which, in my opinion, feel more appropriate.
 Here are a few examples:

-Blitzcrank: Changed Gender from "Other" to "Male"
+Blitzcrank: Changed Gender from "Other" to "Male" \n
-Ezreal: Added Runeterra to Region
+Ezreal: Added Runeterra to Region \n
 Katarina: Added Icathia to Region
 Kindred: Changed Gender from "Other" to "Female"
 Lucian: Added Runeterra to Region